arademaker/FreeLing-User-Manual/modules/ner.md

 };
 ```

-The parameter to the constructor is the absolute name of a configuration file, which must contain the desired module type (`basic` or `bio`) in a line enclosed by the tags `<Type>` and `</Type>`.
+The parameter to the constructor is the absolute name of a configuration file, which must contain the desired module type (`basic`, `bio`, or `crf`) in a line enclosed by the tags `<Type>` and `</Type>`.

 The rest of the file must contain the configuration options specific for the selected NER type, described below.

 The `basic` module is simple and fast, and easy to adapt for use in new languages, provided capitalization is the basic clue for NE detection in the target language.
 The estimated performance of this module is about 85% correctly recognized named entities.

-The `bio`  module, is based on machine learning algorithms.
+The `bio`  module, is based on Adaboost machine learning algorithm.
 It has a higher precision (over 90%), but it is remarkably slower than `basic`, and adaptation to new languages requires a training corpus plus some feature engineering.

+The `crf`  module, is based on Conditional Random Fields machine learning algorithm.
+It performs not only NE recognition but also classification.
+It has a higher precision (over 90% for both tasks combined).
+It is faster than `bio`, but not as fast as `basic`.
+Adaptation to new languages requires a training corpus plus some feature engineering.

 ## Basic NER module (`np`) {#basic-ner-module-np}